 |2 credits||2 1000-level "skills" courses outside History, chosen in consultation with the History DGS OR 1 research credit for MA paper + 1 1000-level "skills" course, chosen in consultation with the History DGS, typically either a language course or an additional PhD seminar|

-The MA is designed to be completed in one year.
-Each student will plan an individual curriculum in consultation with the DGS; the eight credits are typically distributed as follows:
+The 5th year MA is designed to be completed in one year.
+Open Graduate Education MA degrees can be pursued more gradually.
+Each student will plan an individual curriculum in consultation with the DGS; for a yearlong program, eight credits are typically distributed as follows:

 |Semester 1||Semester 2|

 |PhD Field Seminar (2970 series)||PhD Thematic Seminar (2980 series)|

 |Elective (1000- or 2000-level course)||Elective (1000- or 2000-level course)|

 |Elective (skills course)||Elective (skills course or MA research paper)|